bcoe/assertassert/README.md

 ## Contributing

-Have I missed your pulling in your favorite framework? please [open an issue](https://github.com/bcoe/assertassert/issues/new).
+Have I missed your pulling in your favorite assertion framework? found a bug? please [open an issue](https://github.com/bcoe/assertassert/issues/new).

 ## License